LDEO-CREW/Pythonic-DISORT/README.md

 PythonicDISORT is based on Stamnes' FORTRAN DISORT (see References, in particular [2, 3, 8]) and has its main features: delta-M scaling, Nakajima-Tanaka (NT) corrections, only flux option, isotropic internal sources (thermal sources), Dirichlet boundary conditions (diffuse flux boundary sources), Bi-Directional Reflectance Function (BDRF) for surface reflection, and more.
-In addition, we added a subroutine to calculate actinic fluxes, and we are open to further feature requests.
+In addition, we added a subroutine to calculate actinic fluxes upon the request of a user, and we are open to further feature requests as well as feedback.
+You may contact me, Dion, through dh3065@columbia.edu.

 This repository also includes our F2PY-wrapped Stamnes DISORT (version 4.0.99) in the `disort4.0.99_f2py` directory.
 The original was downloaded from http://www.rtatmocn.com/disort/.
 The wrapper was inspired by https://github.com/kconnour/pyRT_DISORT.